 Jeff is an alumnus of Berklee College of Music in Boston, MA, where he studied with saxophonists Bill Pierce and George Garzone.
 He’s studied theatre with Oleg Tabakov, Artistic Director of the legendary Moscow Art Theatre Company and Shakespeare scholar Kristin Linklater.
-Jeff’s one man show about jazz legend Charlie “Bird” Parker entitled “Live Bird” has appeared off-Broadway and Charlie Parker’s hometown of Kansas City Missouri.
+Jeff’s one-person show about jazz legend Charlie “Bird” Parker entitled “Live Bird” has appeared off-Broadway and Charlie Parker’s hometown of Kansas City Missouri.
 “I knew Charlie as a man and not simply as a musical genius.
 Jeff portrays the Charlie I knew.”
 Widow, Doris Parker

 He has directed several plays including Pearl Cleage’s “Blues for an Alabama Sky” which he received an Independent Reviewers of New England Awards (IRNE) nomination for Best Director.
 Robinson directed Craig Lucas’s “Reckless” for Theatre Zone and also his self-scripted “Alley Cats” at the Institute of Contemporary Art (ICA) in Boston, MA with the Baldwin Theatre Company

 He received an IRNE Award nomination for Best Actor for his portrayal of the ‘Stage Manager” in Thornton Wilder’s “Our Town” at the Wheelock Theatre as well as his portrayal of Charlie Parker in “Live Bird” for the Baldwin Theatre.
 His radio show “Poetry Jam” was aired on WMBR 88.1 FM in Cambridge and was streamed live via the internet.
-He has recorded for Rounder Records and is presently working on a new recording with his trio. visit http://jeffrobinson.org and http://livebird.com for more information about Jeff and his play Live Bird.
+He has recorded for Rounder Records and is presently working on a new recording with his trio.
+Visit: http://jeffrobinson.org and http://livebird.com for more information about Jeff and his play Live Bird.

 Bassist and composer Blake Newman was born in New York City and was drawn to music at an early age.
-As a small child he entertained himself for hours on end by playing piano.
+As a small child, he entertained himself for hours on end by playing the piano.
 Since moving to Boston to study at Berklee College of Music, he has called the Boston area home.
-Blake has always had a flair for the exotic and his musical tastes have been no exception.
+Blake has always had a flair for the exotic, and his musical tastes have been no exception.
 He’s had the good fortune of performing on five continents in a multitude of diverse musical settings with some extraordinary musicians.
-He has performed and/or recorded with Iva Bittova, David Murray, Ran Blake, Big Jack Johnson, Evan Ziporyn, Duke Robillard, John Sinclair, Peter Wolf, KennyWolleson, Butch Morris, Jon Faddis, David Maxwell, and Charles Neville.
-He has recorded for Rounder, Innova, Accurate, New World, and Audio Quest Records and can be seen performing with his own trio every Wednesday at the Liberty Hotel in Boston, with the Armenian jazz group Musaner, New Orleans groove band the Revolutionary Snake Ensemble, and the Tough Love Trio, among others.
+He has performed and recorded with Iva Bittova, David Murray, Ran Blake, Big Jack Johnson, Evan Ziporyn, Duke Robillard, John Sinclair, Peter Wolf, KennyWolleson, Butch Morris, Jon Faddis, David Maxwell, and Charles Neville.
+He has recorded for Rounder, Innova, Accurate, New World, and Audio Quest Records and can be seen performing with his trio every Wednesday at the Liberty Hotel in Boston, with the Armenian jazz group Musaner, New Orleans groove band the Revolutionary Snake Ensemble, and the Tough Love Trio, among others.
 He has played locally and toured extensively with the American Repertory Theater.
 Please visit: http://www.blakenewmanbass.com

 Drummer Phil Neighbors has been teaching jazz ensembles at the JPMC since 2002.
 He’s been playing music since his teens where he gained experience playing in shows, Dixieland groups, and German bands.
 Phil studied Percussion, Jazz, and Composition at Morehead State University in Kentucky.
 Since college, Phil has played with a host of different bands in many genres both in Cincinnati and in Boston.
-Since moving to Boston in 1995, he has performed and/or recorded with groups as diverse as: The Revolutionary Snake Ensemble, Dave Birkin’s Hot Shots, the Sam Davis group, The Coots, the Jeff Robinson Trio, and the Funky White Honkies, to name a few.
+Since moving to Boston in 1995, he has performed and recorded with groups as diverse as The Revolutionary Snake Ensemble, Dave Birkin’s Hot Shots, the Sam Davis group, The Coots, and the Funky White Honkies, to name a few.